 Meet Luis, a partner of Imaginable Futures.
-He oversees our work across Latin America.
+He oversees our global investment process.

 Luis is an entrepreneur who has started a number of companies and worked across both corporate and public sectors.
 Luis served as chief philanthropy officer of ZOMALAB, the family office of Ben and Lucy Ana Walton, and as president of the ZOMA Foundation, where he led efforts to address challenging social issues in Colorado and Chile.
 Luis formerly worked as the investment director at Gary Community Investments, where he led the areas of innovation and impact investing.

 Luis has held board seats or observer roles with B Lab, Gary Community Investments, Accion, Colorado Impact Fund, Aravaipa Ventures, Barton Institute for Philanthropy and Social Enterprise, Goldman Sachs Urban Investment Fund and WeeSchool.
 He is also a Colorado Governors Fellow, as well as an Unreasonable Institute Fellow.

 Starting my first company at the age of 19 while in college.
 The firm provided jobs for people with disabilities while generating profits.
 This was certainly my precursor into the social entrepreneurship/impact investing space.

 2) Life is like a rollercoaster.
 You are sometimes up and sometimes down.
 Behave and treat people like you would at any point of the ride.

 3) Active listening is the best sales skill.

 The possibility to cross-sectors and geographies to catalyze human potential globally.

 The Little Prince (by Antoine De Saint-Exupéry) because he is wise, joyful, full of questions, and is willing to travel, explore and investigate by doing.
 He is not afraid of the unknown but rather embraces uncertainty.
 His quest is concerned with the fundamental question of – what is life for?